claudiaa292/MedicalAppointmentsApp/README.md

 # Medical Appointments Application

-The MedicalAppointmentApp is an app for managing patients presenting to a doctor's office for consultation.
+The MedicalAppointmentsApp is an app for managing patients presenting to a doctor's office for consultation.
 The main page displays patients on the waiting list from where you can add a new patient and delete/edit an existing one.
 You can also remove a patient from a new view, after it was consulted.

 For the add and edit patient form the following validations have been added for fields as follows: